 PARTNERSHIP FOR FAMILIES, CHILDREN AND ADULTS

-* Tutors: Tutor children and adults in literacy skills.
+* Tutors: Tutors for children and adults needed for new literacy skills program.

-* Volunteer Training: Crisis Hot Line, court advocate and sexual assault advocate training will begin Tuesday, March 22.
-To register or for information, call 697-3830.
+* Volunteer Training: Training for Crisis Hot Line, court advocates and sexual assault advocates will begin Tuesday, March 22.
+To register, call 697-3830.